BootstrapCMS/CMS/README.md

 1. You may install by cloning from github, or via composer.
   * Github: `git clone git@github.com:GrahamCampbell/Bootstrap-CMS.git`
-  * Composer: `composer create-project graham-campbell/bootstrap-cms cms dev-master --prefer-dist`
+  * Composer: `composer create-project graham-campbell/bootstrap-cms --prefer-dist`
-     * You can swap out `dev-master` for `dev-develop`, or any release tag.
 2. From a command line open in the folder, run `composer install`.
 3. Navigate to `app/config`, and adjust the config accordingly.
   * If you don't want Boostrap CMS to send emails, you can disable that in cms.php